geshan/geshan.github.com/source/_posts/2015-09-25-how-to-use-simplified-gitflow-branching-model-video.markdown

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/nwM2U-38JP8" frameborder="0" allowfullscreen></iframe></center>

-I talk about git flow for the first 15-16 minutes then I start answering quesitons on git and gitflow.
+I talk about git flow for the first 15-16 minutes then I start answering questions on git and gitflow.
 Then I explain about other things in git which can be helpful.
-I did this presenation at [YIPL](http://yipl.com.np) on 11-Mar-2015.
+I did this presentation at [YIPL](http://yipl.com.np) on 11-Mar-2015.
 I know its a late post its like a part 2 of [Do you git your code?
 Follow this simplified gitflow branching model to improve productivity](http://bit.ly/s-git-flow).

 > Hope you learn something new about git and simplified gitflow from this video.